-Resetting ac float switch
+Resetting the ac float switch

 To reset an AC float switch, follow these steps: